SeanKilleen/seankilleen.github.io/_posts/2019-05-22-combining-calendars-across-outlook-and-google.md

 • Go into your outlook account settings
 • Go to the "internet calendars" tab
 • Hit new & paste the URL

+## How do You Accomplish This?

+Your turn, dear reader!
+I'm very interested to hear other ways you've solved this problem, and whether you'd find a free/OSS cloud sync project beneficial.
+Sound off in the comments!